carlosaml500/ansible-k8s-cluster-for-vagrant-vbox/README.md

   - image used: "bento/ubuntu-24.04" # (Noble Numbat)
   - to point cluster to private network - it defaults to NAT because route ;/ - I added --apiserver-advertise-address "{{ ansible_host }}" on control plane init/join commands
   - changed CNI/calico version to working v3.31.4 on cni role
-  - changed IP addresses for hosts on inventory so I can dynamically create up to 3 masters and 4 workes (you want more you must edit inventory)
+  - changed IP addresses for hosts on inventory so I can dynamically create up to 3 masters and 4 workers (you want more you must edit inventory)

 summary instructions: